-With the ability to track most customer interactions and transactions across various devices and channels, companies are looking at and leveraging their data in new and innovative ways.
+With the ability to track most customer interactions and transactions across various devices and channels, there’s an endless supply of customer data in the call center.

-The conditions for data monetization are lush: Massive amounts of structured and unstructured data; reduced storage costs; data-driven marketing campaigns that create relevant customer experiences; and better business intelligence and processes through the application of data analytics.
-And the possibilities are growing as technology advances and data becomes pivotal to brand longevity.
+Better business intelligence through the application of analytics have all opened up new economic benefits.
+And the possibilities are continually growing as technology advances and data becomes pivotal to brand longevity.

-To develop a strategy and realize the full potential of data monetization, you need to assess your enterprise data.
-Ask some questions to get started:
+All data has value; it’s mostly a matter of knowing what to do with it (and how to analyze it).
+To develop a strategy and realize the full potential of data monetization, you need to assess your enterprise call center data.
+Here are some questions to get started:

 - Does your data provide insights into consumer behavior?